brianglass/anastasis/files/BlindMatins.md

 ****

 After Psalm 118, the Evlogitaria.
-Then the YpakoÃ¯.
+Then the Ypakoï.
 Tone 5.

 Amazed in mind by the vision of the Angel and enlightened in soul by the divine Rising, the Myrrhbearers gave the good news to the Apostles: ‘Announce among the nations the Lord’s Resurrection, who works with you by wonders and grants us his great mercy’